How to Become a Social Media Specialist

 Social media is now the medium in which the world consumes pop culture and news.
 This is especially true when you consider how ingrained it is in the daily life of younger age groups: 88 percent of 18- to 29-year-olds are now using social media.

 In other words, if you’re not using social media, you are missing out.
+Here are a few reasons why a social media marketing certification is worth it.

-Social Media Trends are Always Changing
+Social Media Trends Are Always Changing

 While the popularity of social media is unlikely to change, it’s clear that the popularity of individual platforms will; it already has.
 Facebook, for example, is losing younger users — despite their global reach.
 According to eMarketer, the number of Facebook users younger than the age of 11 is expected to decline by 9.3 percent in 2018.
 The number of users aged 12 to 17, and 18 to 24 will also decrease by 5.6 and 5.8 percent, respectively.